 A blogger’s nightmare is losing traffic.
 Starting a blog is easy, but getting consistent traffic to the blog is what every blogger is longing for.
 If you too are one of those bloggers who have a new blog & want to get traffic this post is for you.
 By the end of 2019, I had around 10 blogs of the different niches of which I was regularly operating 4 blogs.

 I knew what I need to do but I had no time to write for those blogs.
 I looked for people who can write but when I checked their work, it wasn’t what I was looking for.
 All their work focussed on SEO and none of them really optimized for humans & hence the traffic.

 That’s the problem.

-Most of the people don’t focus on traffic, they focus on everything else other than that.
-If you hire an SEO, he/she will do some magic to make the page optimized for search engine.
+Most people don’t focus on traffic, they focus on everything else other than that.
+If you hire an SEO, he/she will do some magic to make the page optimized for search engines.

 On the flip side, some people focus only on traffic irrespective of the ways they’ve got that traffic.
 That’s a gamble, nothing optimized for traffic from humans.

 With this post, I will share the fundamentals of gaining traffic to your blog & then share a bunch of tactics that can get you the traffic to your blog & retain it, of course without hurting the guidelines laid by search engines like Google.